farkmarnum/transit_data_access/README.md

 Issues/Plans
 ------

-* Frontend dataUpdates are not actually being processed yet (many bugs).
-Once that's fixed, there needs to be some sort of sort+hashsum check that everything worked.
+* Frontend dataUpdates need to have some sort of sort+hashsum check that everything worked after an update.

 * The NodeJS code needs better commenting, documentation, and organization